Helpmekaar Kollege: School uniform

 Helpmekaar's school uniform has a style that forms part of the school's traditions and past.
 The basic uniform mainly consists of a brown blazer with a khaki jersey and white shirt, brown tie and khaki trousers or shorts for boys and a khaki dress for girls.
 Boys always wear caps, while girls always wear bashers.
-Girls do not have to wear ties during summer (except matrics; see below) and in winter they are allowed to wear long khaki pants or dark tights.
+Girls do not have to wear ties during summer (except matrics; see below) and in winter they are allowed to wear dark tights.

 The school has special, striped blazers for learners who perform exceptionally well in academic, sports and cultural activities.
 Traditionally these blazers may only be worn by seniors (i.e. grade 10 to matric).

-A white blazer is the highest, most honourable blazer in the school and is given to prefects, cheerleaders and the head boy and head girl to be worn on special occasions.
+A white blazer is the highest, most honourable blazer in the school and is given to cheerleaders and the head boy and head girl to be worn on special occasions.
 Matrics also have special ties that are lighter than the traditional brown school tie.